 What’s going on

-Alberta produces more crude oil and bitumen than we can export by rail or pipeline.
+In 2018, Alberta produced more crude oil and bitumen than could be exported by rail or pipeline.
 This affected storage, price differentials and other aspects of the market.

 What we're doing